mwcproject/mwc-node/doc/api/node_api.md

 ### GET Blocks

 Returns data about a specific block given a hash, a height or an unspent commit.

-Optionally, Merkle proofs can be excluded from the results by adding `?no_merkle_proof`, rangeproofs can be included by adding `?include_proof` or results  can be returned as "compact blocks" by adding `?compact`.
+Optionally return results as "compact blocks" by passing `?compact` query.

 * **URL**